Dry Needling

 “Does Dry Needling Hurt?”

-Evidence to date supports that dry needling improves pain control, reduces muscle tension and normalizes dysfunctions of the motor end plates, the sites at which nerve impulses are transmitted to muscles.
-This can help speed up the patient’s return to active rehabilitation.
+Yes, there is significant scientific evidence supporting the effectiveness of dry needling.
+Studies have shown that dry needling can improve pain control, reduce muscle tension, and normalize dysfunctions of the motor end plates, which are critical for transmitting nerve impulses to muscles.
+These therapeutic effects can contribute to speeding up a patient’s return to active rehabilitation.

 Dry Needling for Muscular Pain: